General Questions

 If I am selected for the Arch Grants program, what will I need to agree to?

-Why does Arch Grants exist?
+Why does Arch Grants award grants and not take equity?

 How is Arch Grants funded?